Fudgy Vegan Brownies

 Plus, they’re made without black beans or avocado, just good old fashioned brownie ingredients that you can’t even tell are vegan!

-As I’ve been testing this recipe, I’ve done a whole lot of research into what gives a brownie it’s characteristic shiny crust and fudgy center.
 There are a lot of theories out there.
 Some say it’s the sugar, some say chocolate, some say eggs, but I’ve tried so many things and many of them just didn’t work.

 Until I tried one unique method: melting the sugar into a bit of water before adding it to the batter.
 This essentially creates (sort of) an eggless meringue which rises to the top of the brownies as they bake and give a crackly, shiny crust.

-How to make these brownies
+How to make vegan brownies

 In a small bowl, whisk together the 2 tbsp ground flax plus 5 tbsp of water.
 Set aside to thicken.
 You can also use 1/4 cup of applesauce in place of the flax if you’re worried about any weird flavor.
-I’ve tried both methods and love them equally!
-Plus, a flax eggs and applesauce are much easier than aquafaba, which we don’t need here.

 In a medium pot on the stove, add the sugar and water and whisk together.
 Heat over medium/low heat.
 Stir occasionally, but after about 5-10 minutes, the sugar should completely dissolve.
 You can see the two images below for reference.